DayuanTan/multicast-programming-multicast-ordering/README.md

 # Multicast Programming and Multicast Ordering Implementation

-Cpp implementation of multicast in distributed systems.
+Firstly I implemented the multicast cpp implementation in distributed systems.

+Secondly, based on that, I implemented multicast ordering for DS.

 ## Environments: